gadenbuie/covid19-florida/README.md

 ## FL DOH Dashboard

 Two tables are extracted from the [Florida's COVID-19 Data and Surveillance Dashboard][dashboard].

 - County-level case count: [covid-19-florida-cases-county.csv](covid-19-florida-cases-county.csv)
 - Current test counts: [covid-19-florida-tests.csv](covid-19-florida-tests.csv)

 The "last updated timestamp" is also extracted from the dashboard and saved in the `timestamp` column of both of the above tables.

+Testing statistics prior to 2020-03-16 18:00:00 EDT were imported from <https://covidtracking.com>.

 ![](screenshots/fodh_maps_arcgis_com__apps__opsdashboard.png)